svera/coreander/README.md

 ### Settings

-* `LIBPATH`: Absolute path to the folder containing the documents.
+* `LIB_PATH`: Absolute path to the folder containing the documents.
 * `PORT`: Port number in which the webserver listens for requests.
 Defaults to 3000.
-* `BATCHSIZE`: Number of documents persisted by the indexer in one write operation. defaults to 100.
+* `BATCH_SIZE`: Number of documents persisted by the indexer in one write operation. defaults to 100.
-* `COVERMAXWIDTH`: Maximum horizontal size for documents cover thumbnails in pixels.
+* `COVER_MAX_WIDTH`: Maximum horizontal size for documents cover thumbnails in pixels.
 Defaults to 300.
-* `SKIPREINDEX`: Whether to bypass the indexing process or not.
+* `SKIP_INDEXING`: Whether to bypass the indexing process or not.
-* `SMTPSERVER`: Address of the send mail server.
+* `SMTP_SERVER`: Address of the send mail server.
-* `SMTPPORT`: Port number of the send mail server.
+* `SMTP_PORT`: Port number of the send mail server.
 Defaults to 587.
-* `SMTPUSER`: User to authenticate against the SMTP server.
+* `SMTP_USER`: User to authenticate against the SMTP server.
-* `SMTPPASSWORD`: User's password to authenticate against the SMTP server.
+* `SMTP_PASSWORD`: User's password to authenticate against the SMTP server.
 * `JWT_SECRET`: String to use to sign JWTs.
 * `REQUIRE_AUTH`: Require authentication to access the application if true.
 Defaults to false.
-* `MINPASSWORDLENGTH`: minimum length acceptable for passwords.
+* `MIN_PASSWORD_LENGTH`: Minimum length acceptable for passwords.
 Defaults to 5.
+* `WORDS_PER_MINUTE`: Defines a default words per minute reading speed that will be used for not logged-in users.
+Defaults to 250.